What is COVID-19?

 Housing repairs for our tenants

-All non-emergency repairs, maintenance and home improvements are being suspended.
-Essential cases will still be completed.
+Non-emergency repairs, maintenance and home improvements are being suspended.
+Essential cases will still be completed and we will now be carrying out external repairs from week commencing June 22.

-For more informations please see our updated guidance on housing repairs for tenants.
+For more information please see our updated guidance on housing repairs for tenants.

 Tenants with emergency repair requests can contact us on 01664 502502